-How can I find out when and how much financial aid I will be receiving?
-After completing all steps in the financial process and verification (if applicable) the student will receive an award notification from that will outline the anticipated disbursement date along with the awarded disbursement amount.
+How can I find out how much financial aid I will be receiving?
+After completing all steps in the financial aid process and verification (if applicable) the student will receive an award notification form that will outline the anticipated disbursement date along with the awarded disbursement amount.

 Why are there sometimes delays in receiving my financial aid?

 Are payment plans available for the BA program?
 All financial aid options must be used before any payment plan could be discussed.
 This includes Pell and subsidized, unsubsidized, and parent plus loans.
 Payment plans are considered on a case by case basis and only in extreme circumstances.